Greek Organization Requirements

 - Can only recruit seniors, juniors, sophomores, and second-semester freshmen

-- May begin recruitment on or after the 3rd week of classes
+- May begin formal recruitment on or after the 3rd week of classes

 Failure to comply with any of the above may result in penalties, up to and including, revocation of University recognition, chapter loss of University resources, and restriction of chapter’s involvement in Fraternity and Sorority Affairs activities and events in accordance with University and councils’ rules and regulations.